alihakemy/kotlin-web-site/docs/topics/tour/kotlin-tour-control-flow.md

 ## Practice

 ### Exercise 1 {initial-collapse-state="collapsed"}
-Using a `when` expression, update the below program so that when you input the names of GameBoy buttons, the below actions are printed to output.
+Using a `when` expression, update the following program so that when you input the names of GameBoy buttons, the actions are printed to output.

 | **Button** | **Action**             |